TimothyRLaMora734/OpenGLStarter/README.md

 ### Platform Path

 I created this class to manage the binary working directory.
-You can change the work direcory on the fly.
+You can change the work directory on the fly.

 The common use is to set the work directory to the binary directory.
 This make easy to load relative path files.